 LS4.
 Biological Evolution: Unity and Diversity

 2-LS4-1.
-Use texts and media to compare (a) different kinds of living things in an area, and (b) differences in the kinds of living things living in different types of areas.
+Use texts, media, or local environments to observe and compare (a) different kinds of living things in an area, and (b) differences in the kinds of living things living in different types of areas.

 Clarification Statements: